chef-boneyard/sdlc-facilitators-guide/sdlc-facilitators-guide.md

 - Who does code reviews?
 Who tests?
 - Who accepts the feature from product team?

-Put this into your Definition of Done and/or Working Agreement
+*DW: Put this into your Definition of Done and/or Working Agreement Ask audience if they know the path to production, after they are "done"*
 ---

 ![](pics/wall-art-modern.jpg)